Loading...

 Authenticate with Google OAuth to grant TubeAnalytics read access to your YouTube Analytics API data.
 Connection takes under two minutes and requires no technical setup.

-The platform pulls CPM, RPM, estimated revenue, ad impressions, and monetized playbacks for every video going back as far as your YouTube Analytics data allows.
+Your revenue data — CPM, RPM, estimated revenue, ad impressions, and monetized playbacks — is pulled for every video going back as far as your YouTube Analytics data allows.
 Professional plan users get up to one year of historical revenue data.

 Your monetization dashboard shows revenue trends over time, CPM by country, ad type breakdown, and a ranked list of your highest and lowest revenue-per-view videos.
 Each metric is updated daily with fresh data from YouTube.